Written by Terry Smith

 Picking the right size of petrol chainsaw

 As mentioned above, larger petrol chainsaws usually have more powerful engines to deal with the more intense work that they are designed for.
 Anything over 50cc is quite powerful for a chainsaw, and is perfect for cutting thicker logs, however, it might be overkill for pruning a few branches.
+If you need absolute power you’ll go to the Husqvarna 20 Inch 455 Rancher Gas Chainsaw but you’ll need to wait for it to come back in stock.
 Engines over 30cc are usually the perfect size for the majority of homeowners to use.
 These engines give enough power to get most jobs done, but are cheaper and lighter.
 Then there are compact petrol chainsaws that might have an engine that is 25cc or less.
 These tools are great for pruning, especially if you’re working on a ladder, as they are usually lightweight and easy to wield.
 However, the range of jobs they can be used for is limited.

 While most, if not all petrol chainsaws will have some safety features such as a kickback brake, not all are designed and implemented equally.
 Some products go the extra mile with safety features and have multiple brakes for various possible malfunctions, and these are probably the products to go for as a first time user.